 What Happens if You Don’t Pay Back a Payday Lender?

-What happens when payday lending goes wrong, and you are no longer able to keep up with your monthly payments?
-One missed payment on a payday loan isn’t the end of the world, but it might bring your credit score down a bit.
+One missed payment on a two-week payday loan isn’t the end of the world, but it might bring your credit score down a bit.
 Multiple missed payments may eventually lead to loan default, which will hurt your score in a much more significant way.
 Loan default may leave a negative mark on your credit score for up to seven years and hinder your ability to apply for other loans in the future.

 Furthermore, while payday lenders legally cannot threaten you with jail time, they may be entitled to wage garnishment if you don’t repay payday loans.
 Wage garnishment is when a lender takes money directly out of a borrower’s bank account.

-If you have a payday loan online and are struggling to keep up with your payments, reach out to your lender and see what they can do for you right away.
+If you have a payday loan online and are struggling to keep up with your payments, reach out to your payday lender and see what they can do for you right away.

 Loans With Better Interest Rates Than Payday Loans